 Surveys the history, literature, and contemporary practices in theatre for youth.

-THE 426 Theatre of the Americas.
-(3)
+MTHE 426 Theatre of the Americas.
+(3) fall and spring

 Selected studies in pre-Columbian theatre forms and texts of the Aztecs, Mayans, Caribbean islands, and North American Indians.
 Internet course.
 Prerequisite: ENG 102 or 105 or 108.